NacomiTagiera/Nextjs-md-blog/README.md

 ### Usage

-To use this project, simply browse the list of blog posts and click on any post to see game's overview. <br/>
+To use this project, simply browse the list of blog posts and click on any post to see game's overview.\
 If you have any questions or suggestions, please do not hesitate to use the contact form.